Snapdragon 8 Elite offers a dramatic power boost for 2025 flagship Android phones

 • Its GPU and NPU performance have also improved by 40% and 45%, respectively.

 Announced at the Qualcomm Summit 2024 in Maui, the Snapdragon 8 Elite is the first to use a custom Oryon CPU instead of the usual ARM Cortex cores.
-Unlike the Snapdragon 8 Gen 3, it won't have any low-clocked efficiency chips, either: its six performance cores hit 3.53GHz, which is faster than the 3.3GHz Cortex-X4 found in the last-gen SoC.
+Unlike the Snapdragon 8 Gen 3, it won't have any low-clocked efficiency chips, either: Its six performance cores hit 3.53GHz, faster than the 3.3GHz Cortex-X4 found in the last-gen SoC.
 And its two prime cores will hit a blazing 4.32GHz.

 As you'd expect, this leads to a 45% boost in single- and multi-core performance over the Snapdragon 8 Gen 3, and it's 44% more efficient at hitting the same top benchmarks.
 We'll have to see how the Snapdragon 8 Elite does for low-power efficiency, but Qualcomm implied during a media session that its performance cores would have no trouble on that front.